MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

   * It is possible to update maps
   * Send out walked tracks
 * [x] Device orientation.
 To show map correctly pointing the map-north to the real north.
 * [x] Resize events to change from portrait to landscape mode and back.
+Responsive.
 * [ ] Camera.
   * To add the picture as a point on the map when saved.
 * [ ] Time and clock.